-Corn bread is a southern classic and some say some of the best corn bread can be found there.
-Another great alternative (or addition) to dinner rolls would be this authenitc southern sweet buttermilk cornbread recipe.
+Cornbread is a southern classic and some say some of the best cornbread can be found there.
+Another great alternative (or addition) to dinner rolls would be this authentic southern sweet buttermilk cornbread recipe.

 This cornbread is so good it’s bound to melt in your mouth.
 It’s made with warm butter, sugar, cornmeal and just a few other traditional ingredients.
 As a bonus, this cornbread recipe will only take 10 minutes to prep, the rest of the time is spent in the oven baking.